bcarroll-wise/Consumer-CES-and-Follow-On-Behavior/README.md

 ## Important caveats

+1. **Convenience based data analysis.** Survey was not designed with this measurement framework in mind, meaning we should not expect strong signal (see additional caveat below).
-1. **Causality is not established.** Users with inherently stronger intent may both rate higher and transact more.
+2. **Causality is not established.** Users with inherently stronger intent may both rate higher and transact more.
-2. **Survivorship bias.** Users who rage-quit during verification never took the survey — the worst-experience users are missing entirely.
+3. **Survivorship bias.** Users who rage-quit during verification never took the survey — the worst-experience users are missing entirely.
-3. **Perception-based measurement.** User motivations and mental models add noise.
+4. **Perception-based measurement.** User motivations and mental models add noise.
 Properly designed measurement systems would mitigate these issues.

 ## Implication